LiveRamp Holdings (RAMP) Received its Third Buy in a Row

 After Morgan Stanley and Stephens gave LiveRamp Holdings (NYSE: RAMP) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Jack Andrews maintained a Buy rating on LiveRamp Holdings today and set a price target of $67.00.
-The company’s shares closed last Monday at $40.24, close to its 52-week low of $37.30.
+Analyst Jack Andrews reiterated a Buy rating on LiveRamp Holdings today and set a price target of $70.00.
+The company’s shares closed last Monday at $41.40, close to its 52-week low of $37.30.

-Currently, the analyst consensus on LiveRamp Holdings is a Strong Buy with an average price target of $63.75, representing a 55.3% upside.
+Currently, the analyst consensus on LiveRamp Holdings is a Strong Buy with an average price target of $64.50, implying a 55.0% upside from current levels.
 In a report issued on January 26, First Analysis also reiterated a Buy rating on the stock with a $63.00 price target.

 See today’s analyst top recommended stocks >>